LGBTQ AdoptionWelcome Future Adoptive Families

 Yes.
 The IAC does not discriminate based on sexual orientation, gender identity or expression, or marital/partner status, or for any other reason.

 - Do birthparents choose single lesbians, gay men, and transgendered individuals?

 IAC has placed children with single lesbians, but there have only been about five placements with single lesbians as very few have applied to be an adoptive parent.
 In recent years we have begun to see gay men and transgendered individuals applying as adoptive parents, and we have only made a small handful of placements with a single gay man or non-partnered transgendered person.
-In summary, birthparents do choose single LGBTQ parents, but we don't have enough data yet to make any statistical comparisons.
+In summary, birthparents do choose single LGBT parents, but we don't have enough data yet to make any statistical comparisons.